Military recruit training: Aggression and dehumanization

 You need some fucking more aggression, show me your war face.

 Another example is milling, an exercise used for infantry training in which pairs of recruits wearing boxing gloves punch each other in the head as aggressively as possible.

-To further enable recruits to kill on demand, they are taught to objectify (dehumanize) their opponent in battle as an ‘enemy target’ to ‘be engaged’, which will ‘fall when hit’.

 Fieldcraft and fitness

 Recruits are taught the basic skills of their profession, such as military tactics, first aid, managing their affairs in the field, and the use of weaponry and other equipment.

 Throughout, the physical fitness of recruits is tested and developed, although evidence from Israel, Norway, South Africa, the UK and the U.S. has found that the heavy strain on the body also leads to a high rate of injury.

 Graduation and drop-out

 Recruits who complete their initial training normally take part in a graduation parade (also called passing-out or marching-out).
 The parade is observed by their family and friends, and senior military personnel.
 Recruits then pass to the next stage of their training, if applicable.

 U.S. Navy recruits complete their initial training with a graduation parade, 2011.

 A large percentage of recruits drop out of training.
 For example, attrition among British infantry recruits has been found to be above 30% during the first 12 weeks.
 Reasons for this include dismissal for behavioural problems, poor performance, or injury, and furthermore, recruits who choose to leave if and when they have a legal right to do so.
 In the UK and U.S., recruits under the age of 20 are most likely to drop out in these ways.